Osaka: Nuclear power

-In this action, Osaka had secured the support of two other cities and shareholders: Kyoto and Kobe, but with their combined voting-rights of 12.5 percent they were not certain of the ultimate outcome, because for this two-thirds of the shareholders would be needed to agree to revise the corporate charter.
+In this action, Osaka secured the support of two other cities and shareholders: Kyoto and Kobe.
+With their combined voting-rights of 12.5 percent, they were not certain of the ultimate outcome.
+Two-thirds of the shareholders would be needed to agree to revise the corporate charter.

 At a meeting held on April 10, 2012, by the "energy strategy council", formed by the city of Osaka and the governments of the prefectures, it became clear that at the end of the fiscal year 2011 some 69 employees of Kansai Electric Power Company were former public servants.
-"Amakudari" was the Japanese name for this practice of rewarding by hiring officials that formerly controlled and supervised the firm.
+"Amakudari" is the Japanese name for this practice of rewarding, by hiring officials that formerly controlled and supervised the firm.
 Such people included the following: